NDari/gocrunch/mat/README.md

 ```go
 func (m *Mat) Reset() *Mat
 ```
-Reset sets all values of a mat object to 0.0
+Reset sets all values of a Mat to 0.0

 #### func (m *Mat) Reshape

 ```go
 func (m *Mat) Reshape(rows, cols int) *Mat
 ```
-Reshape changes the row and the columns of the mat object as long as the total number of values contained in the mat object remains constant.
+Reshape changes the row and the columns of the Mat as long as the total number of values contained in the Mat remains constant.
 The order and the values of the mat does not change with this function.

 #### func (m *Mat) Row